-This auction was directed at covering Marine Education and Research Society operating costs.
-Below is a list of some of the work accomplished in 2017 with less than 2 full-time positions.
+This auction is directed at covering Marine Education and Research Society operating costs.
+Below is a list of some of the work accomplished in 2018 with less than 3 full-time positions.
 We hope this reflects how efficient and productive an organization MERS strives to be.
 This is possible through the support of many and, while we have been successful in achieving funding for some of our work, it remains challenging to cover operating costs, estimated at $30,000 year.

 - 170 hours spent monitoring whales during commercial fisheries in case there is an entanglement and in order to better understand the risk;

-- 80 additional “See a Blow?
-Go Slow!” signs for strategic positioning on British Columbia’s coast (70 of these were made possible through sponsorship);
+- 30 additional “See a Blow?
+Go Slow!” signs for strategic positioning on British Columbia’s coast (many more signs are needed);

-- Submitting our research on trap-feeding for publication;
+- Publishing our research on trap-feeding in Marine Mammal Science;

-- Training more than 45 people at our Marine Naturalist Workshop to enhance the calibre of conservation information provided on our coast.
+- Training more than 95 people at two Marine Naturalist Workshops to enhance the calibre of conservation information provided on our coast;

 - Continued work to understand the proportion of humpbacks that have been entangled in BC, in partnership with Fisheries and Oceans Canada;